stsynna/evotars/README.md

 ## 💰 Using Twitch Channel Points

-Enable Twitch channel redeems for evotars  [Evotar Admin Panel](https://evotars.inferst.com) here: [Twitch Rewards](https://evotars.inferst.com/admin/rewards).
+Enable Twitch channel redeems for evotars via the [Evotar Admin Panel](https://evotars.inferst.com) here: [Twitch Rewards](https://evotars.inferst.com/admin/rewards).
 * Action: Select from the pull-down menu
 * Title: Name of the reward (this will be displayed in the Twitch channel)
 * Cost: How many channel points is needed to redeem this reward